 Christine Koh, Founder & Editor

-Christine Koh is a music and brain scientist turned writer, editor, designer, consultant, and impassioned conversationalist.
+Christine Koh is a music and brain scientist turned multimedia creative.
 She spent a decade in academia – during which time she was awarded prestigious fellowships from the National Institutes of Health to fund her Ph.D. research at Queen’s University and joint-appointment postdoctoral fellowship at Massachusetts General Hospital/Harvard Medical School/Massachusetts Institutes of Technology.
 She was about to become a professor when she decided to hang up her academic spurs in favor of more flexible and independent ventures.
 Christine is the founder and editor of Boston Mamas, a stylish resource portal for families in Boston and beyond, and created the graphic design firm Posh Peacock.
-Christine also is digital strategist at Women Online/The Mission List, a freelance writer and editor, writes the column Minimalist Mama, and pens a personal blog – Pop Discourse – where she gives voice to her fascination with pop culture, the intellectually interesting or absurd, Boston life, and parenthood.
+Christine also is digital strategist at Women Online/The Mission List and a freelance writer and editor.
 Her first book -- Minimalist Parenting: Enjoy Modern Family Life More By Doing Less -- with Asha Dornfest of Parent Hacks was published March 2013.

 Christine is a regular on the speaking circuit (e.g., BlogHer, Mom 2.0, BlissDom, Alt Summit, Massachusetts Conference for Women) and has been featured in Boston Magazine, The Boston Globe, Woman’s Day, Parents Magazine, National Public Radio, ABC News, Metro Boston, FOX 25 Boston, and other fine media outlets; she has been named to Babble.com’s Top 50 Mom Bloggers, Top 50 Twitter Moms, and Top 30 Parenting Listserv lists.
 Her design work has been featured in Cookie, Brides, Pregnancy & Newborn, Daily Candy, and more.
 She lives in the Boston area with her husband Jonathan and daughters Laurel and Violet.
 She tweets about it all at @bostonmamas.